hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-–-part-2.md

 ```

 ### Visualizing and inspecting the learning curve of the trained model
-I access information on both training and validation performance for my experiment using the Determined WebUI.
-From the dashboard I can see my experiment status, as shown in the following screenshot:
+I can also access information on both training and validation performance for my experiment using the Determined WebUI.
+From the dashboard I see my experiment status, as shown in the following screenshot:

 ![Determined WebUi Dashboard](/img/webui-myexp-const-status.png "Determined WebUi Dashboard")

-Selecting the experiment, I can visualize the learning curve, which shows the model validation and training accuracy metric over the number of completed batches:
+Selecting the experiment, I visualize the learning curve, which shows the model validation and training accuracy metric over the number of completed batches:

 ![Experiment performance visualization](/img/webui-myexp-const-graph.png "Experiment performance visualization")